bsdinis/feedback/lessons/03_characteristics_theory.md

     "However, remember to always keep your feedback meaningful.
 Praising effort is another easy trap to fall into" (Jory MacKay, 2017).
 This is also a very important factor to remember.
 You can't forget to be honest and truthful to what you are saying for fear of being too harsh, since some feedback will be harder to give than others, and we should not hide what we really need to say.
 There is always a good balance to be found between honesty and directness.

-1. Effective feedback should be at an **appropiate time and place**:
+1. Effective feedback should be at an **appropriate time and place**:

-    When giving feedback, you should prepare for the meeting and arrange the best possible conditions for it, time and location wise, for the people involved in the process.
+    When giving feedback, you should prepare for the meeting and arrange the best possible conditions for it, time and location-wise, for the people involved in the process.

-    Most people prefer at a quiet or private location, where they can be comfortable and have the space to react and process what is being said and present their own position.
+    Most people prefer a quiet or private location, where they can be comfortable and have the space to react and process what is being said and present their own position.

     Also, it should account for having enough time for the meeting.
-There is no point to giving feedback if this is going to be given so quickly that the person can't tell you their own thoughts.
+There is no point in giving feedback if this is going to be given so quickly that the person can't tell you their own thoughts.

 1. Effective feedback should be **future-oriented**: